XericZephyr/LeetCode/Gossip.md

 * 3Sum Closest, Not hard, very similar to 3sum

 * Binary Tree Right Side View, Simple solution by level order traversal

+* Populating Next Right Pointers in Each Node, No idea the meaning of 'constant space'

+Question:
+* In level-order traversal or BFS, how does "constant space" count?
+    Does this mean the use of node queue is prohibited?